Code-Institute-Submissions/the-hangmans-stage/README.md

 **Hanging Stages**

 The player is given 6 lives at the start of the game.
 Each incorrect answer is visally represented with a hangman graphic.
 Each of the 6 lives is associated with a body part: head, torso, left arm, right arm, left leg and right leg.

+**Correctly Or Incorrectly Guessing The Word**

+If the player manages to correctly guess the word within their 6 lives, they're presented with a congratulatory message and asked if they would like to continue playing.
+On the other hand, if the player fails to guess the word, they're presented with a fail message and again asked if they would like to continue playing.